2009/dev-docs/awesome-wm/README.md

 ### Shape

-A shape can be set to a function to allow you to set the shape of widgets, it takes three argument `(cr, width, height)` where `cr` is the cairo context, `width` and `height` are the width and height of the widget.
+A shape variable is assigned a function that sets the shape of widgets, it takes three argument `(cr, width, height)` where `cr` is the cairo context and `width` and `height` are the width and height of the widget.

 Reading about [Cairo's Drawing Model](https://www.cairographics.org/tutorial/#L1drawingmodel) can help you understand how the shape will be used.
 Whatever shape you draw will essentially become the **mask** layer for the widget.